betterscientificsoftware/bssw.io/Events/panel.RemoteWorking0420.md

-# Panel: Strategies for Working Remotely: Advice from colleagues with experience
+# Strategies for Working Remotely: Advice from colleagues with experience

 - Date: April 3, 2020
 - Location: Online